(This post may contain affiliate links. Please read our disclosure policy for more information.)

 9. Paddle in a Kayak or Canoe

 A few years ago, we bought 2 inflatable kayaks for our daughter.
 What we thought would be a fleeting interest for our tween has turned into one of our favorite outdoor activities.
 Being inflatable means they are portable and easy to bring where ever we go.
-We bring them to the local reservoir, but we also pack them up for camping and our annual beach vacation in Dauphin Island, AL.
+We bring them to the local reservoir, but we also pack them up for camping.

 10. Visit the Local Zoo

 Not only can you get outside for a few hours at the zoo, all the walking means you can usually get some miles in too.

 Or look for alternatives to a typical zoo in your area.
 Nature centers, sanctuaries, preserves, and rehabilitation areas are all options for kids to get up and close with nature.

 An online search will give locations in your area, but here are a few to get you started:

 North Carolina – the Carolina Raptor Center, just north of Charlotte, is a favorite of the locals

 Colorado – The Colorado Wolf & Wildlife Center in Colorado Springs